Marcia Langton: Early life and education

-Marcia Langton was born in 1951 to Kathleen (née Waddy) and grew up in south-central Queensland and Brisbane as a descendant of the Yiman and Bidjara heritage, both groups being Aboriginal Australian peoples.
+Marcia Langton was born on 31 October 1951 to Kathleen (née Waddy) and grew up in south-central Queensland and Brisbane as a descendant of the Yiman and Bidjara heritage, both groups being Aboriginal Australian peoples.
 Her father had no presence in her life.
 Her mother married Scots-born, ex-Korean War veteran Douglas Langton when Marcia was a year old.
+Marcia was close to her maternal grandmother Ruby and her sister Teresa.

 She and her mother moved often, without secure housing or employment, and she attended nine primary schools.
+She attended Aspley State High School from 1964 to 1968, where she was a prefect and good student, but after objecting to racism in a school text, she was expelled.